 The Adviser provides investment advisory services and order placement facilities for the Portfolio.
-For these advisory services, the Portfolio paid the Adviser for the fiscal year ended December 31, 2020 as a percentage of average daily net assets .74%, net of fee waiver and/or reimbursement.
+For these advisory services, the Portfolio paid the Adviser for the fiscal year ended December 31, 2020 as a percentage of average daily net assets .75%.

 A discussion regarding the basis for the Board's most recent approval of the Portfolio's investment advisory agreement is available in the Portfolio's annual report to shareholders for the fiscal year ended December 31, 2020.